Aaroma1/se_project_spots/README.md

 ## Description

-This project is a responsive social media website that lets users share images they find intriguing, it is built to be opened on different types of displays including, desktops, tabelts, and smart phones.
+This project is a responsive social media website that lets users share images they find intriguing, it is built to be opened on different types of displays including, desktops, tablets, and smart phones.

 ## Tech Stack